ComponentKitchen/template-instantiation/README.md

 content.update({ name: 'Rachel Garcia' });
 ```

-**Suggestion:** Handle syntax parsing, instantiation, and updating as conceptually separate steps.
+**Idea:** Handle syntax parsing, instantiation, and updating as conceptually separate steps.
 Using the same template as above...

 ```js
 // Parse a template with mustache syntax to obtain a parameterized template.